jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    This should be set along with ENABLE_SME_FOR_NS=1, if not, the default SME accesses will still be trapped.
 This flag can take the values 0 to 2, to align with the ``ENABLE_FEAT`` mechanism.
 Default is 0.

--  ``ENABLE_SME_FOR_SWD``: Boolean option to enable the Scalable Matrix Extension for secure world.
-Used along with SVE and FPU/SIMD.
-   ENABLE_SME_FOR_NS and ENABLE_SVE_FOR_SWD must also be set to use this.
-   Default is 0.

 -  ``ENABLE_SPMD_LP`` : This boolean option is used jointly with the SPM Dispatcher option (``SPD=spmd``).
 When enabled (1) it indicates support